datahub-project/datahub/docs/managed-datahub/configuring-identity-provisioning-with-okta.md

 <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/scim/okta/scimConfig2.png"/>
 </p>

-* Note: We are not pushing passwords to DataHub over SCIM, since we are assuming SSO with OIDC as mentioned earlier.
+**Note**: We are not pushing passwords to DataHub over SCIM, since we are assuming SSO with OIDC as mentioned earlier.

 ### 3. Add a custom attribute to represent roles
 a).
 Navigate to `Directory` -> `Profile Editor`, and select the user-profile of this new application.